Servings: 2 – 3

 Cook’s Note: My personal preference is to roast the pheasant outside on an open fire with a hood that keeps the smoke around the bird.
-Wood embers or briquettes can be utilized for the main heat source.
-Generally, a properly prepared wood-based cooking fire requires 30-45 minutes to reach the right mix of embers with just a few burning logs.
+Wood embers may be utilized for the main heat source.
+Generally, a properly prepared wood-based cooking fire requires 30-45 minutes to reach the right mix of embers and a few burning logs.
 Also, a wood-based cooking fire must be monitored to maintain a consistent temperature.
-Be certain to have additional kindling available to stoke the fire.* Use a favorite lighter hardwood (apple, cherry, other fruit woods, alder, maple, hickory,and other nut-bearing woods are possibilities) that has been soaked in water for 12 hours for smoking.
+Be certain to have additional kindling available to stoke the fire.
+Use a favorite lighter hardwood (apple, cherry, other fruit woods, alder, maple, hickory,and other nut-bearing woods are possibilities) that has been soaked in water for 12 hours for smoking.

 After the 12 hours have passed, remove pheasant from buttermilk.
 Rinse interior and exterior of pheasant.
 Pat dry.

 Coat interior and exterior of pheasant with oil.

 Liberally sprinkle smokey paprika over the exterior of the pheasant.